Covid: India reports 45,352 new cases, active infections rise for third consecutive day

 As many as 3,20,63,616 people have recovered from the disease so far.

-Kerala accounted for 32,097 cases after 1,74,307 samples were tested in the past 24 hours.
+Kerala accounted for 32,097 cases after 1,74,307 samples were tested in the last 24 hours.
 The state alone accounts for over 60% of daily fresh cases in India.

-The number of patients on ventilator support rose from 1,022 to 1,027 on Wednesday.
+The number of patients on ventilator support in Kerala rose from 1,022 to 1,027 till Wednesday.

-The Centre has warned that the rest of India could also see a rise in infections like Kerala during the festival season that begins in September, and ends in early November.
+The Centre has warned that the rest of India could also see a rise in infections, like Kerala, during the festival season that begins in September and ends in early November.

 Indian Council of Medical Research Director General Balram Bhargava said that mass gatherings should be discouraged as 39 districts in the country have reported over 10% Covid-19 positivity rate.

-Meanwhile, the cumulative vaccine doses administered to beneficiaries in the country crossed the 67 crore mark, the health ministry said in a statement.
-Over 74 lakh doses administered in the last 24 hours, it added.
+Meanwhile, the cumulative vaccine doses administered to beneficiaries in the country crossed 67 crore, the health ministry said in a statement.
+Over 74 lakh doses were administered in the last 24 hours, it added.

-India has now vaccinated more than half of its adult population with at least one dose of the vaccine, while 16% have received both the doses, the government said at a press briefing on Thursday, according to PTI.
+India has now inoculated more than half of its adult population with at least one dose of the vaccine, while 16% have received both the doses, the government said at a press briefing on Thursday, according to PTI.

 Other updates